 Let’s start with addressing the reason behind why puppies chew.
-The most obvious reason that puppies chewing happens is because they are teething.
+The most obvious reason that puppies chewing happens is that they are teething.
 Chewing while teething reduces some of the pain associated with cutting teeth.
 This is a natural behavior in puppies, so expect that puppy chewing will not go away.
 It is when your furniture, clothes, or other valuables are involved that learning how to train a puppy not to chew becomes invaluable.

-The more destructive puppy chewing behaviors that are usually due to nervousness, boredom, or loneliness, which are most commonly because of lack of exercise, improper training, or leaving a puppy for long periods of time by itself.
+The more destructive puppy chewing behaviors that are usually due to nervousness, boredom, or loneliness, which are most common because of lack of exercise, improper training, or leaving a puppy for long periods of time by itself.

 Some simple preventative steps to prevent unwanted puppy chewing:

 1. Start your day with your puppy by exercising.
 A relaxed, tired, less stressed puppy will have less energy to expend and will spend less time looking for an outlet like destructive chewing.
 Try to continue exercising your puppy with regular outings (even by letting them run around when taking them outside to use the bathroom).
-Use most of the time with your puppy as activity time, that is time you can use to train and walk them.
+Use most of the time with your puppy as activity time, that is the time you can use to train and walk them.

 2. Put the items away you don’t want to be chewed up.
 Puppy-proof your house.
 This means shoes, clothes, books, pillows, or any other chewable type item should not be left lying around the house and out of the puppy’s reach.
 Don’t tempt your puppy.